sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/building_uboot.md

 ![successful-uboot-build](../figures/successful-uboot-build.png)

 8. The generated `flash.bin` file is now ready to write to storage media.
 Please see [Manually writing U-Boot to an SD card](./writing_uboot_to_sd_card.md) for details on how to do this.

+## Understanding build.sh

+Whilst an understanding of how the build script ([`build.sh`](https://github.com/sel4devkit/maaxboard-uboot/blob/main/build.sh)) functions is not required for most use cases, such information is useful in case the engineer has a need to modify the script.
+For example, it may be necessary to adapt the script for a different board or to update the script to use a different version or fork of U-Boot.

+It is worth noting that `build.sh` does not produce a U-Boot image containing HDMI firmware, i.e. it builds an image only suitable for use of the board in 'headless' mode.
+If display output is required the build script will need to be modified to configure U-Boot with the device tree variant and include firmware for the desired display output (e.g. HDMI or MIPI-DSI)

+This section seeks to document the origins of the script and provide guidance on potential modifications.

+### Origin and rationale

+The steps performed by the build script mirror those, and are distilled from those, performed by the much more complex build script [`mk-imx-boot.sh`](https://github.com/Avnet/uboot-imx/blob/maaxboard_v2020.04_5.4.24_2.1.0/mk-imx-boot.sh) provided by the Avnet U-Boot fork.

+The `build.sh` build script was produced to:

+1. Remove much of the complexity of the `mk-imx-boot.sh` script, cutting it down to the bare minimum required to support the MaaXBoard, thereby making the required build steps clear; and

+2. Ensure that the build script only uses resources held within the development kit GitHub account, thereby ensuring that the ability to build a known-working U-Boot cannot be broken by changes to upstream repositories.

+## Build steps

+To build U-Boot for the MaaXBoard, and indeed any board, the following resources are generally required:

+- A version of U-Boot with drivers supporting the board and a configuration file targeting the board.
+This will typically either the U-Boot mainline or a fork of U-Boot provided by the board manufacturer.

+- Firmware for the board hardware, e.g. to initialise and configure hardware such as the memory.
+This will typically be supplied by the board or SoC manufacturer.

+- Firmware for the processor.
+In the case of an ARM based SoC, such as the i.MX8MQ used on the MaaXBoard, this is the ATF (ARM Trusted Firmware).

+- A tool to compose all of the required elements (e.g. compiled U-Boot binaries and firmware blobs) into the structure and layout expected by the board at boot.
+In the case of i.MX based SoCs this tool is [`imx-mkimage`](https://github.com/sel4devkit/imx-mkimage).

+To satisfy the requirements above, the build script performs the followed ordered steps:

+1. Clones a copy of the U-Boot sources that support the MaaXBoard.

+2. Configures U-Boot build system for the MaaXBoard and then compiles the U-Boot binaries.

+3. Decompresses and compiles the DDR PHY and HDMI firmware.

+4. Clones a copy of the ATF (ARM Trusted Firmware).

+5. Compiles the ATF configured for the i.MX8MQ SoC as used by the MaaXBoard.

+6. Clones a copy of the source code of the `imx-mkimage` tool.

+7. Copies all of the binaries and firmware elements produced in the earlier steps into the locations expected by `imx-mkimage`.

+8. Builds and executes `imx-mkimage` configured for the i.MX8MQ SoC in 'headless' mode.

+The build steps, if successful, result in a binary named `flash.bin` which is suitable for booting the MaaXBoard if placed in a specific location on an SD card as documented within the section [Manually writing U-Boot to an SD card](./writing_uboot_to_sd_card.md).

+## Modifying the build script

+Given the detailed explanation of the steps performed by the build script above, it is expected that modifying the script should be relatively straightforward.

+Whilst the build steps and their ordering is expected to remain unchanged, the contents of each of those steps can easily be changed, for example:

+- The locations of Git repositories and the branch cloned by the script can be modified.

+- The version of the [hardware firmware](https://github.com/sel4devkit/maaxboard-uboot/tree/main/firmware) supplied by NXP can be changed.

+- The choices of configuration options and firmware to be included can be changed.

+It is expected that such changes would me made within a fork of the [`maaxboard-uboot`](https://github.com/sel4devkit/maaxboard-uboot) Git repository that provides the build script and folder structure supporting the build.